The Number One HR Solution on Salesforce

 Equipment & Transport: Company-provided laptops or mobile phones are considered a benefit.
 Employers can also provide transportation perks, such as discounts on purchasing a bicycle or scooter.

-Student Loan Repayments: In today’s economic climate, student loan repayments are rapidly becoming a popular employee benefit.
+Student Loan Repayments: In today’s economic climate, student loan refinancing and repayment are rapidly becoming a popular employee benefit.
 An employer may agree to contribute funds towards an employee’s student loan payments.

 Reimbursement: Reimbursement can be considered an employee benefit when an employer offers to pay for certain expenses incurred by an employee as part of their job.
 For example, an employer may offer to reimburse an employee for their travel expenses when they are required to travel for work.